CNugteren/CLBlast/src/pyclblast/README.md

 To start using the library, browse the [CLBlast](https://github.com/CNugteren/CLBlast) documentation or check out the PyCLBlast samples provides in the `samples` subfolder.

+For developers, first install CLBlast, followed by the Python requirements (e.g. in a Python3 virtualenv):

+    pip install Cython numpy pybind11
+    pip install pyopencl

+And then compile the library from this location using the `setup.py` file:

+    python setup.py install

 Testing PyCLBlast
 -------------